mesh-market/mesh-market.github.io/whitepaper.md

     ██║ ╚═╝ ██║███████╗███████║██║  ██║    ██║ ╚═╝ ██║██║  ██║██║  ██║██║  ██╗███████╗   ██║
     ╚═╝     ╚═╝╚══════╝╚══════╝╚═╝  ╚═╝    ╚═╝     ╚═╝╚═╝  ╚═╝╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝   ╚═╝

--   A Marketplace for Decentralized Resources on the Blockchain
+-   A Marketplace for Decentralized Resources on the Blockchain.
--   A Spontaneous News Outlet with User-Curated Content
--   A Path to Economic Fairness
+-   A Path to Economic Fairness.

 # Introduction<a id="sec-1" name="sec-1"></a>